 Investment in best growth stocks is undertaken to ensure wealth accumulation through large scale capital gains.
 Such companies exhibit a higher expansion rate than the underlying industry it is operating in, thereby ensuring larger revenue generated.

 Profits through investment in growth stocks can only be realised in the long term.
 Any capital gains earned in this tenure is subjected to long term capital gains tax (LTCG), which is relatively lower than short term taxation policy.
 Also, a provision for indexation is present, reducing the tax burden of individuals even further.

 Returns on best growth stocks are considerably bigger than the prevailing inflation rate in an economy, thereby allowing investors to generate real income on total investments.
 The purchasing power of individuals rises in the long run, effectively increasing their standard of living through a higher per capital income.

 Growth stocks are characterised as a risky investment venture.
-This is because these companies aim to generate profits by gaining a significant market advantage, through aggressive business strategies.
+This is because these companies aim to generate profits by gaining significant market advantage, through aggressive business strategies.
 Such companies tend to forgo on dividend payments for reinvestment for expansion purposes, which is a major disadvantage to investors.

 In case a business churns out losses, in the long run, investors stand to lose out on total investment undertaken, as no dividend payments are realised during the lock-in period.

 Growth stocks are generally issued by companies in its developing stage and therefore are highly susceptible in nature.
 They are heavily influenced by any market fluctuations due to their volatility.
 Even though this feature allows businesses to churn out massive returns during the market upswing, slight instability in price will lead to huge losses.
 Investment in best growth stocks should be undertaken depending upon market conditions.